chuhaojin/Text2Poster-ICASSP-22/README.md

 - Our background image retrieval is implemented by a Chinese pre-trained  text-image retrieval model [BriVL](https://github.com/BAAI-WuDao/BriVL).
 - ~~You can extract text and image embedding by the API of BriVL at  [here](https://github.com/chuhaojin/WenLan-api-document).~~ The API server has been retired in 2023.01.09.
 - A text-image retrieval application is provided at [http://1.13.255.9:8889](http://1.13.255.9:8889).
 The core code of this application at [https://github.com/chuhaojin/BriVL-BUA-applications](https://github.com/chuhaojin/BriVL-BUA-applications).

-## News

-- **[2023.1.14]** We provide our image retrieval source code and data for the convenience of people who are not in mainland China to use our Text2Poster.
-You can retrieve the background image based on ```./background_retriever``` locally, You can retrieve the background image locally, which requires about 3GB of GPU memory.
-- **[2023.01.10]** We update the background image retrieval website to [http://1.13.255.9:8889](http://1.13.255.9:8889).
-The original website *buling.wudaoai.cn* has been retired in 2023.01.09.